exasol/powerbi-exasol/doc/developer_guide/developer_guide.md

 ### Tools

+#### Creating a trace/doing diagnostics within PowerBI + additional diagnostics added in the connector (for investigation)

 #### ODBC QueryTool :
 Analyses an active ODBC data source connection  (needs a DSN) Brought to you by: edohuisman